 But when the authorities find out about her illegal activity, they cast her through the Wall — her people’s death sentence.
 What she finds on the other side about the world, about eternity, and about herself changes Parvin forever and might just save her people.
 But her clock is running out.

 After reading the synopsis, you’re probably thinking that A Time to Die is just a Christian rip-off of The Hunger Games, Divergent, or any number of post-apocalyptic, dystopian novels with a teen girl as the protagonist.
 While this book does contain elements of the popular YA novels mentioned this is more than just a Christian parody of those stories.

-First of all, characters in this story are flawed.
-They struggle, lose their cool, and aren’t the perfect Christian archetypes normally found within the pages of books at your local Christian book store.
-Personally, I could have settled for some seedier or grittier characters but given the intended audience for this book I think the author found a reasonable balance.
+First of all, the characters in this story are flawed.
+They struggle, lose their cool, and aren’t the perfect Christian archetypes normally found within the pages of books at your local Christian bookstore.
+Personally, I could have settled for some seedier or grittier characters but given the intended audience for this book, I think the author found a reasonable balance.